-PREREQUISITES for Grades 10-12: Student must earn an A- in Chemistry 27 and Biology 17, a B- or better in Chemistry 29 and Biology 19, or have permission from the Science Director.
+PREREQUISITES for Grades 10-12: It is highly recommended that the student has previously earned an A- in Chemistry 27 and Biology 17, a B- or better in Chemistry 29 and Biology 19.

-PREREQUISITES for Grade 9: Recommendation from 8th grade science teacher based on past science achievement.
+PREREQUISITES for Grade 9: Recommendation from 8^{th} grade science teacher based on past science achievement.
 Students who are recommended will take a placement exam that assesses math competency.